Showdown (AFL): Coaching records

-Showdown coaching record (Women)
+Showdown coaching record

 Naming rights sponsors

 Since the first Showdown in 1997 the fixture has always had a naming rights sponsor.

-West End
+West End (1997 - 2007)

 The first naming rights sponsor was the South Australian Brewing Company (SABC) who utilised the fixture to promote West End Draught.
 SABC was responsible for the coining of the 'Showdown' name for the rivalry.

-Balfours
+Balfours (2008 - 2017)

 Balfours, a South Australian wholesale bakery, became the naming rights sponsor for the Showdown in 2008.
 As part of their efforts in promoting the game Balfours began, and continue, to produce donuts in the colors of the two competing teams.

-Variety
+Variety (2018 - )

 Variety, a charity for disadvantaged children, became the current naming rights sponsor for the Showdown in 2018.

 Spin offs

 Cricket

 Two Showdowns have taken place as Twenty20 cricket matches doubling as charity fundraisers for bushfire relief.
 In 2009, the two clubs played at Football Park what was dubbed as SA Footy's Bushfire Bash For Cash.
 In the aftermath of the 2019–20 Australian bushfire season which severely impacted Kangaroo Island and parts of the Adelaide Hills, the two clubs played another such game, this time at Adelaide Oval.
-Dubbed the Bushfire T20 Showdown, it also included members of the Adelaide Strikers of the Big Bash League including Australian internationals Alex Carey and Kane Richardson and Afghan international Rashid Khan participating.
+Dubbed the Bushfire T20 Showdown, it also included members of the Adelaide Strikers of the Big Bash League participating including Australian internationals Alex Carey, who was also previously W. Sydney's TAC Cup captain, and Strikers captain Travis Head.
 The game proved a success with 34,219 spectators collectively raising $1,015,239 by the end of the match for the South Australian Bushfire Appeal.
 Seven Network broadcast the match with commentators including James Brayshaw, Greg Blewett, Mark Soderstrom and Jason Gillespie.